gchickering21/PneumoniaDetection/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Packages that need to be downloaded

 ```
 library(tensorflow)